 Now the most linguistically varied city in Europe, Manchester was also voted best UK city to live in 2015, beating London for the second year running.
 Added to which it has the largest and busiest airport outside London, linking it to more than 200 destinations worldwide.

-So with that in mind, here are ten incredible adventures that you could soon be leaving on direct from Manchester – from exploring a hidden mountain plateau to hunting for the Northern Lights.
+So with that in mind, here are six incredible adventures that you could soon be leaving on direct from Manchester – from exploring a hidden mountain plateau to hunting for the northern lights.

 Help save Europe’s last wild, free-flowing river, the Vjosa, by rafting it alongside local environmental activists.
 Over three action-packed days, you’ll tackle the wild and untamed class III rapids of the Vjosa, hike to UNESCO World Heritage Sites, including the Butrint amphitheatre and sleep in a local homestay.